 On June 18, 1958, D. S. Neuhart issued instructions that "whenever passenger equipment is shopped or trucks are removed from cars for any other purpose, present paint should be completely removed and trucks repainted with one coat of Chromate Primer CS-22 No. 38 followed by two coats of aluminum paint CS-22 No. 28."

 While PL&N drawings have not yet been located, we have found builder's photos of the Pullman-built Dome Chair cars (UP 7011-7015) delivered in November 1958 with gray trucks.
 Photos of the 5007-5016 Lunch Counter Cafe Lounge cars delivered in April 1959 show aluminum (not silver) trucks.
-We would like to hear from anyone with PL&N drawings that show dates for this change.
 Note that this is quite a while after locomotives were changed to aluminum trucks, beginning in 1953 with Turbine No. 57.
-(Q&A 303, The Streamliner, Volume 13, Number 3, page 37, and Volume 13, Number 4, page 38)
+(Q&A 303, The Streamliner, Volume 13, Number 3, page 37; Volume 13, Number 4, page 38)